treeverse/onboarding/booklet.md

 From the web interface, create a repository in your local installation.

-Use the UI to Upload a file to the repoistory, and explore the _Uncommitted Changes_ tab in the UI.
+Use the UI to Upload a file to the repository, and explore the _Uncommitted Changes_ tab in the UI.
 You can then commit the changes or revert them.

 #### Using lakectl